codatio/codat-docs/blog/240505-new-webhook-zapier-integration.md

 authors: dcoplowe
 ---

-We're excited to announce the pre-release of our new webhook Zapier integration, making it easier for you to build automated workflows from our webhook event types.
+We're excited to announce the pre-release of our new webhook Zapier integration, making it easier for you to build automated workflows trigger by our webhook events.

 <!--truncate-->